7.8 Current debates and reforms

 Forthcoming policy developments

-The government (from 2019) has formulated an ‘understanding paper’ together with its three supporting parties.
-The paper contains several elements that focus on young people’s health and well-being.
+The government (from 2019) has formulated a memorandum of understanding in cooperation with its three supporting parties.
+The paper contains several elements focusing on young people’s health and well-being.
 By way of introduction, the paper establishes that one of modern society’s most serious challenges is young people’s mental health.
-The paper pronounces that the new government will pursue a policy that makes Denmark the best country to grow up in.
+The paper pronounces that the government will pursue a policy that makes Denmark the best country to grow up in.

 The government will formulate a national action plan for mental health and assess the education system in order to identify initiatives that strengthen children and young people’s well-being and reduce the ‘culture of performance’.
 This includes a revision of the grading scale, other forms of examining, and an evaluation of the admission system.
 The new government will remove the cap on education, which implies that there is a limit to how many higher educations a young person can fulfil.